Ali G Gharavi, MD

 About Ali G Gharavi, MD

 Dr. Ali Gharavi is a kidney specialist with expertise in human genetics.
-He is the Jay Meltzer Professor of Nephrology and Hypertension and currently serves as interim director of the Institute of Genomic Medicine at Columbia University Vagelos College of Physicians and Surgeons.
-He also serves as the chief of the Division of Nephrology at NewYork-Presbyterian/Columbia University Irving Medical Center and as director of the Center for Precision Medicine and Genomics (CPMG) in the Department of Medicine.
+He is the Jay Meltzer MD Professor of Nephrology and Hypertension and currently serves as interim Chair of the Department of Medicine at Columbia University Vagelos College of Physicians and Surgeons and interim Physician-in-Chief, NewYork-Presbyterian Hospital/Columbia.
+He also serves as the Chief of the Division of Nephrology at NewYork-Presbyterian/Columbia University Irving Medical Center.

 - Chronic Glomerular Diseases